Maharaja Krushna Chandra Gajapati Medical College and Hospital: Organisation

+A nicely designed 2500 seated auditorium is also present.

 Residential quarters are provided on the campus for the teaching and non-teaching staff of the college and hospital.

 This medical college has the largest campus of the government medical colleges in Odisha.

 Undergraduate courses

 MKCG offers the four and half year MBBS course with one year compulsory rotating internship in affiliated hospitals to a maximum of 250 students per year.

-Admission to this college in MBBS course is extremely competitive and strictly on the basis merit after occupation by caste reservation.
-Out of 250, 38 seats are filled through all india quota of National Eligibility cum Entrance Test conducted by the NTA and the remaining 212 seats are filled through the state quota through a series of counselling.
+Admission to this college in MBBS course is extremely competitive and strictly on the basis of merit after occupation by caste reservation.
+Out of 250, 38 seats are filled through all India quota of National Eligibility cum Entrance Test conducted by the NTA and the remaining 212 seats are filled through the state quota through a series of counselling.
 State quota students can apply through OJEE website.

 Student life

 Undergraduate hostels

 There are 4 gents hostels and 3 ladies hostels on its campus for the students pursuing the MBBS course.
 GH-1, GH-2 and GH-3 are the senior UG hostels and GH-4 is the newly inaugurated hostel for first year UG students.